 Perhaps the biggest implication of this study is the importance of repeated sampling of microbial ecosystems.
-A similar dataset spanning only a single year would not have captured the full extent of variability observed, and therefore would not have detected as many of the taxa belonging to the bog lake community; even our four years of weekly sampling did not result in level rarefaction curves (Figure S7).
-While we found no evidence for seasonal trends or repeated annual trends, it is possible that there are cycles or variables acting on scales longer than the five years covered in this dataset, or that annual differences are driven by environmental factors that do not occur every year.
+A similar dataset spanning only a single year would not have captured the full extent of variability observed, and therefore would not have detected as many of the taxa belonging to the bog lake community; even our four years of weekly sampling during the summer stratified period did not result in level rarefaction curves (Figure S7).
+While we found no evidence for seasonal trends or repeated annual trends, it is possible that there are cycles or variables acting on scales longer than the five years covered in this dataset, or that interannual differences are driven by environmental factors that do not occur every year.
 Unmeasured biotic interactions between bacterial taxa may also contribute to the observed variability.
-Understanding the factors that contribute to variability in bog lake communities will lead to improved predictive modelling in freshwater systems, allowing forecasting of bloom events and guiding better management strategies.
+Understanding the factors that contribute to variability in lake communities will lead to improved predictive modelling in freshwater systems, allowing forecasting of bloom events and guiding better management strategies.
 Additionally, these systems may be ideal for addressing some of the core questions in microbial ecology, such as how community assembly occurs, how interactions between taxa shape community composition, and how resource partitioning drives the lifestyles of bacterial taxa.

-To answer these questions and more, we continue to collect and sequence samples for the North Temperate Lakes – Microbial Observatory, and we are expanding our sequencing repertoire beyond 16S rRNA gene sequencing.
-All 16S rRNA gene data we have currently generated can be found in the R package “OTUtable” which is available on CRAN for installation via the R command line, or on our GitHub page.
+To answer these questions and more, we continue to collect and sequence samples for the North Temperate Lakes – Microbial Observatory, and we are expanding our sequencing repertoire beyond 16S rRNA gene amplicon sequencing.
+All data we have currently generated can be found in the R package “OTUtable” which is available on CRAN for installation via the R command line, or on our GitHub page.
 This dataset has already been used in a meta-analysis of microbial time series (1).
 We hope that this dataset and its future expansion will be used as a resource for researchers investigating their own questions about how bacterial communities behave on long time scales.

 Materials and Methods